 About the Homilist – Thomas Baker

-You’ll immediately notice that there are many Sundays and feasts for which I haven’t posted anything.
+You’ll notice that there are many Sundays and feasts for which I haven’t posted anything.
 Those may be days that for whatever reason I haven’t preached on yet – or, I once wrote something and now can’t imagine I ever thought it was any good, and therefore haven’t posted it.

 I’m eager to hear from other people who have homilies they might like to share, or comments on what I’ve written.
 Feel free to write to me.